 February 2020 had been their strongest month since opening, but by mid-March, with the COVID-19 pandemic growing, business plummeted.
-Not ones to bury their heads in the sand, Shannon and Christie met with their employees to address the situation; it was during that very meeting that regulations to shutter Washington restaurants were announced.
+Not ones to bury their heads in the sand, Shannon and Christy met with their employees to address the situation; it was during that very meeting that regulations to shutter Washington restaurants were announced.
 The Foxes applied for and received some assistance from the PPP and have been able to re-hire six of their eight employees for their curbside-pickup business.

 Evolve has long depended on local food suppliers, so the disruption to supply channels has not hit them as hard as it might have.
-“Our business was well placed for maintaining our food supply,” Christie says.
+“Our business was well placed for maintaining our food supply,” Christy says.
 “We use the Puget Sound Food Hub; that means we have to adapt our menus to whatever farms are currently producing.”

 Within a couple of weeks after restrictions were in place, Evolve moved to a successful process of pre-ordering and pickup.
 Loyal customers have shown their support in numerous ways; some purchased gift cards, while others sent thank you cards with donation checks tucked inside.
 Both women admit what they miss most is their connection with customers and employees.